tinydius/Trivia-Game/README.md

 # Trivia-Game
  A trivia game that accumulates points and returns your score at the end

- When answering questions enter: "Option" followed by the letter of your choice
+ When answering questions enter the letter of your choice